brotatotes/bht-automation/bht gen 3/Acts/Chapter 5/Acts 5 16 bht.md

 # Acts 5:16 Commentary Help Text

 ## BHT:
-No one ventured to publicly profess their discipleship after what had taken place, yet the number of believers steadily increased.
-Drawn by the fame of Peter's miracles, individuals afflicted with unclean spirits and sickness sought healing.
-Without exception, one by one, they were cured, serving as compelling confirmation of the Gospel preached by the apostles.
-These remarkable healings not only validated the message but also provoked opposition from their adversaries.
+After the unconverted witnessed such remarkable acts, they were reluctant to openly declare their discipleship, yet their numbers continued to grow.
+People were continuously gathering, both from the surrounding cities and from Jerusalem itself, bringing their infirmities and troubled spirits to be healed.
+This influx of individuals who sought healing served as a testament to the power of the apostles' message regarding the Gospel.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
 1. "Of the unconverted none ventured, after what had taken place, to profess discipleship but yet their number continually increased."
-2. "None ventured, after what had taken place, to profess discipleship."
-3. "Their number continually increased."

 ### Albert Barnes:
-1. "Attracted by the fame of Peter's miracles, as the people formerly had been by the miracles of the Lord Jesus."
+1. "Attracted by the fame of Peter’s miracles, as the people formerly had been by the miracles of the Lord Jesus."
 2. "Called 'unclean' because they prompted to sin and impurity of life."
 3. "Of these persons it is expressly affirmed that they were healed."